Publication Guidelines

 References

-A list of references is placed at the end of the manuscript following the acknowledgments, if acknowledgments are included.
+Place the list of references at the end of the narrative, following the acknowledgments, if included.
 References should be listed in sequential order as they are cited in the text by superscript numbers.
 Accuracy of citations is of major importance because it makes each specific reference retrievable by the reader.
-Authors should make every attempt to cite references that are relevant, original and current and only references actually consulted.
+Authors should make every attempt to cite references that are relevant, original and current and only the references actually consulted.
 Authors should avoid citing a secondary source, i.e., a source referenced within another source.
 Authors should always read and cite the original work (the primary source).
 If it is not possible to obtain the original work, authors should indicate this in the text of the manuscript by noting the names of the authors of both the primary and secondary source.
-For example: (Jones, 1985, as cited in Smith, 1987).
 In the reference list of the paper, the citation for the secondary source (the source the author read) should be provided.
-In this example, the citation for Smith.
-References to personal communication, unpublished information and papers either “in preparation” or “submitted for publication” are discouraged.
-Manuscripts that have been submitted for consideration for publication, but have not been accepted, should not be referenced.

 Footnotes

 Footnotes may be used to designate a non-retrievable citation or a personal communication.
 A footnote can also be used to identify sources of equipment or instruments.
-Footnotes should be identified with small superscript lower case letters in alphabetical order in the text, and referred to at the end of the text of the manuscript under a listing “Footnotes.”
+Footnotes should be identified with small superscript lower-case letters in alphabetical order in the text and referred to at the end of the text of the manuscript under a listing “Footnotes.”

 Tables and Figures